Pyotr Stolypin: Early life and career

 Stolypin was born at Dresden in the Kingdom of Saxony, on 14 April 1862, and was baptized on 24 May in the Russian Orthodox Church in that city.
-His father, Arkady Dmitrievich Stolypin (1821–99), was at the time a Russian envoy.
+His father, Arkady Dmitrievich Stolypin (1821–99), was a Russian envoy at the time.

 Stolypin's family was prominent in the Russian aristocracy, his forebears having served the tsars since the 16th century, and as a reward for their service had accumulated huge estates in several provinces.
-His father Arkady Dmitrievich Stolypin (1821–99), was a general in the Russian artillery, the governor of Eastern Rumelia and commandant of the Kremlin Palace guard.
+His father was a general in the Russian artillery, the governor of Eastern Rumelia and commandant of the Kremlin Palace guard.
 He was married twice.
-His second wife, Natalia Mikhailovna Stolypina (née Gorchakova; 1827–89), was the daughter of Prince Mikhail Dmitrievich Gorchakov, the Commanding general of the Russian infantry during the Crimean War and later the governor general of Warsaw.
+His second wife, Natalia Mikhailovna Stolypina (née Gorchakova; 1827–89), was the daughter of Prince Mikhail Dmitrievich Gorchakov, the Commanding general of the Russian infantry during the Crimean War and later the viceroy of Congress Poland.

 Pyotr grew up on the family estate Serednikovo (Середниково) in Solnechnogorsky District, once inhabited by Mikhail Lermontov, near Moscow Governorate.
 In 1879 the family moved to Oryol.
 Stolypin and his brother Aleksandr studied at the Oryol Boys College where he was described by his teacher, B. Fedorova, as 'standing out among his peers for his rationalism and character.'

 In 1881 Stolypin studied agriculture at St. Petersburg University where one of his teachers was Dmitri Mendeleev.
 He entered government service upon graduating in 1885, writing his thesis on tobacco growing in the south of Russia.
 It is unclear if he joined the Ministry of State Property or Internal Affairs.

 In 1884, Stolypin married Olga Borisovna von Neidhart whose family was of a similar standing to Stolypin's.
 They married whilst Stolypin was still a student, an uncommon occurrence at the time.
 The marriage began in tragic circumstances: Olga had been engaged to Stolypin's brother, Mikhail, who died in a duel.
 The marriage was a happy one, devoid of scandal.
 The couple had five daughters and one son.